 Please use this identifier to cite or link to this item:

 |Title:||ANSO 262, Ethnographic Field Methods, Spring 2004|

 |Publisher:||Rhodes College, Memphis, Tennessee|

 |Series/Report no.:||Syllabi CRN|

+|Abstract:||Participant-observation and ethnography, as every beginning student of anthropology comes to learn, is the methodological core of anthropology.
+Yet, participant-observation is a critical qualitative method that should be exercised across all disciplines and professions that address the human condition.
+This course will help us explore this assertion in practice and in discussion around the seminar table.
 This course will focus on the “doing” of ethnography by asking you to respectfully, socially, meaningfully, and sensuously engage with a moment in another’s world.
 One way to describe ethnography is as a compelling descriptive pause to appreciate another way of being in and giving meaning to the world before one begins sustained and systematic social analysis and theorizing.|

 |Description:||This syllabus was submitted to the Rhodes College Office of Academic Affairs by the course instructor.|

 |Appears in Collections:||Anthropology and Sociology Department.
 Syllabi|

-Items in DLynx are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.